IClubSod/web-component-base/readme.md

-# Pure Web Component Demo
+# Pure Web Component Base

 ## Purpose
-To demonstrate a simple, *purely* vanilla, standards-based design for building reusable web components.
+To provide a simple, *purely* vanilla, standards-based design for building reusable web components.

 ## Features
 - No framework or bulky library.